 関連記事

-2. Osaka Castle Park (Osaka City) ★★★★☆ Late March to early April Osaka’s best cherry blossom viewing spot.
-The view from the castle tower is awesome!
+2. Matsuyama Castle (Ehime Pref.)★★★★☆ Late March to early April: Great cherry blossom viewing spot, with a wonderful view from the castle tower.

 8. Matsumae Castle (Hokkaido) ★★★☆☆ Enjoy the cherry blossoms at the northernmost traditional castle in Japan from late April to early May.